 While on Tour

-- All students will follow the instructions of their chaperone. - While on the plane, bus, and on some campuses, mask wearing is encouraged. - Recommend you wear comfortable shoes. - Will be required to journal for each college or university we visit.
+- All students will follow the instructions of their chaperone. - Recommend you wear comfortable shoes. - Will be required to keep notes for each college or university we visit.
 Student journals will be issued by CFYMs.

 Items Prohibited While On Tour